sandjaie/jenkins-ci-demo/README.md

 Always check `'ls -lrt /var/run/docker.sock'` user and group.
 Change the group ID of docker accordingly in the dockerfile before building.

-Build jenkins from the Dockerfile and run wirh shared volume so docker.sock is accessible to jenkins container.
+Build jenkins from the Dockerfile and run with shared volume so docker.sock is accessible to jenkins container.

 ```$ docker build -t jenkins-docker .```